-We compete with investment vehicles of our Manager for access to our Manager's resources and investment opportunities.
+We may compete with investment vehicles of our Manager.

-Our Manager provides investment and financial advice to a number of investment vehicles and some of our Manager's personnel are also employees of Annaly and in that capacity are involved in Annaly's investment process.
-Accordingly, we will compete with our Manager's other investment vehicles and with Annaly for our Manager's resources.
 In the future, our Manager may sponsor and manage other investment vehicles with an investment focus that overlaps with ours, which could result in us competing for access to the benefits that we expect our relationship with our Manager to provide to us.